MetaHG/Reddit-opinions-polarization/README.md

 # Opinion Polarization on Reddit

-**Note for TA's - The notebook with Data Collection can be found at [notebooks/DataCollection.ipynb](https://github.com/MetaHG/Reddit-opinions-polarization/blob/master/notebooks/DataCollection.ipynb) Note that this Readme was also slightly updated with some information specific to Milestone 2.**
+**Note for TA's - The notebook with Data Collection can be found at [notebooks/DataCollection.ipynb](https://github.com/MetaHG/Reddit-opinions-polarization/blob/master/notebooks/DataCollection.ipynb).
+This Readme was also slightly updated with some information specific to Milestone 2.**

 ## Abstract